Semi-Supervised linear regression: Introduction

-\citet{Buja} show that ${\boldsymbol \beta}$ does not depend on the distribution of ${\bf X}$ if and only if $E[Y | {\bf X}]$ is linear in ${\bf X}$.
-When the conditional expectation is linear, there is typically at most a limited amount of additional information in the unlabeled data. \citet{Brown} shows that even in this case there may be some useful information, but it will not provide an asymptotic advantage in the manner we suggest in the current treatment when the conditional expectation is not linear.
-The assumption that $E[Y | {\bf X}]$ is linear is unrealistic in many situations, and we show that in the absence of such an assumption the unlabeled sample can be used to provide useful information for the estimation of ${\boldsymbol \beta}$.
+The assumption that $E[Y | {\bf X}]$ is linear is unrealistic in many situations, and we show that in the absence of such an assumption the unlabeled sample can be used to provide useful information for the estimation of ${\boldsymbol \beta}$ and uniform improvement over the LSE can be achieved (asymptotically).

-We consider two scenarios.
-In the first one the distribution of ${\bf X}$ is known exactly.
+We consider two scenarios. {In the first, the distribution of ${\bf X}$ is known exactly.
 This is equivalent to having infinitely many unlabeled observations ($m=\infty$).
-In the second, more frequently encountered, scenario $m < \infty$ but it is still significant in the sense that $m/n$ is bounded away from 0.
-We call these two scenarios total and partial information, respectively.
-In both situations we provide an asymptotically better estimate of ${\boldsymbol \beta}$ than the standard least squares estimator, and hence also a better linear predictor.
+We call this the \textit{full information} scenario.
+In the second scenario, which is more frequently encountered, $m < \infty$ but we assume that $m$ is at least proportional to n.
+We call this \textit{partial information}.
+In both situations we provide an asymptotically better estimate of ${\boldsymbol \beta}$ than the standard LSE, and hence also a better linear predictor.
 Our new procedure is closely related to the semi-supervised estimations of means, which is the topic of a recent manuscript \citep{Anru}.
+This latter work constructs a semi-supervised regression estimator that is better than the sample mean.
+We build upon this work in two ways.
+First, we transform the regression problem into a mean estimation problem for each parameter via a ``multiplication step''.
+Second, although it is proven by Zhang et al. that the semi-supervised estimate is superior to the sample mean, this does not directly imply superiority of our estimator to the LSE.
+For this purpose, a new argument is introduced based on an orthogonal decomposition of the error (see Section \ref{sec:nutshell} below).}

+{In a recent paper, \citet{Chakrabortty} also construct an estimator that is asymptotically superior to the LSE.
+Chakrabortty and Cai estimate the non-linear part of $E(Y|{\bf X})$, non-parametrically, and then impute the missing $Y$'s to aid estimation of ${\boldsymbol \beta}$.
+This is challenging, and they suggest several methods for the nonparametric estimation.}

+{Our approach, by contrast, squeezes extra efficiency from the LSE using minimal modeling.
+The two approaches are discussed further in Section \ref{sec:simple}, where we show that our estimator is the ``simplest estimator'' that dominates the LSE in some sense.
+In a simulation study (Section \ref{sec:comp_sim}), we find that the suggested method is especially useful when the non-linear part is difficult to estimate for the sample size at hand.}